Ways to Get Involved

 National Wildlife Refuges provide many opportunities for you to get involved and help your community by doing what you love.
 We partner with other government agencies, non-profit organizations, volunteers, youth/community groups, school, landowners, and neighbors in order to successfully carryout our mission.
 Find out how you can help below!

 Bring the skills you already have or learn some new ones by volunteering at the refuge complex.
 Many opportunities exist for you to donate your time and talents for conservation.
-Whether you want to give a few hours now or hope to participate in weekly or monthly activities, the refuge has projects for individuals and groups.
-Explore the list below for ways to support local wildlife.
+Whether you want to give a few hours now or hope to participate in on-going activities, the refuge has projects for individuals and groups.
+Explore the list below for ways to support local wildlife and habitats.

 To ensure conservation measures are needed or working effectively, environmental conditions and wildlife are monitored on an on-going basis.
-Everything from birds, amphibians, and fish to beach debris, habitat andare monitored at the refuge.
-Some existing knowledge is helpful to complete these tasks.
+From birds to fish to plants!
+Some existing knowledge is helpful to complete these tasks, but not always necessary.
 Training may be available.

 Education and Outreach

-There are plenty to do in the office, too!
-Help with data entry, filing or scanning historic documents.
-Use your natural history skills to identify images of plants or fungus and help refuge staff manage the extensive image files.
+There s plenty to do in the office, too!
+Help with data entry, filing or scanning historic documents, and more.
+Use your natural history skills to identify images of wildlife, and/or help refuge staff organize historical photographs.